monicavierin/ISSUES/README.md

 ### Pre-trained models

-We provide the pre-trained models in the [release](https://github.com/miccunifi/ISSUES/releases/tag/latest).
+We provide the pre-trained models in the [release](https://github.com/miccunifi/ISSUES/releases/tag/latest) for HMC and HarMeme datasets; [drive](https://drive.google.com/drive/folders/1Sa56Sme2BPlNydonJlQDPRfn30LzGEP7) for IDmeme dataset.
 Ensure that the weights match the following structure:

 <pre>
 project_base_path